telerik/ajax-docs/controls/combobox/how-to/focus-the-radcombobox.md

 ````

->note The focus of RadComboBox might not be visible in some browsers if AllowCustomText property is not set to true.
+>tip The focus of RadComboBox might not be visible in some browsers if AllowCustomText property is not set to true.
 You could test the focus using the [OnClientFocus]({%slug combobox/client-side-programming/events/onclientfocus%}) event.
 >